-Following a review in the autumn of 2022 the trustees decided to trial a new system of governance in order to improve oversight and effectiveness.
-The new system will be reviewed after 12 months.
+Following a review in the autumn of 2022 the trustees agreed to trial a new system of governance in order to improve oversight and effectiveness.
+The new system was reviewed after 12 months.
+Upon review, the circle model of governance was a successful and will continue into the 2023/24 academic year.